R505: the Flying Cloud

 "Of course he is!" said Davies in defense of his friend.
 "That’s hardly the sort of thing one could be mistaken about!"

-"He made it back," Abercrombie whispered to MacKiernan.
-"Pay oop!"
+"He made it back," MacKiernan whispered to Abercrombie.
+"Pay up!"

-Fleming had made it back without incident, bringing his Lilienthal glider in for an uneventful landing in the clearing the bow section of His Majesty's Airship Flying Lady, R-212, had torn through the jungle when they'd crashed on this nameless island in the New Caledonia chain.
-The rest of the vessel, along with most of her crew, presumably lay at the bottom of the Pacific, many miles to the south.
-Now Captain Everett and the other survivors gathered around the youth to hear his tale.
+Fleming had returned from the mountains without incident, bringing his Lilienthal glider in for an uneventful landing in the clearing the bow section of His Majesty's Airship, the Flying Lady, R-212, had torn through the jungle when they'd crashed on this nameless island in the New Caledonia chain -- the rest of the vessel, along with most of her crew, presumably lay at the bottom of the Pacific, many miles to the south.
+Now Captain Everett and the other survivors gathered around the young Australian to hear his tale.

-"Excellent work, Airman", said Everett, "There may be a reprimand for smuggling undeclared personal articles aboard ship," he gestured toward the glider, "but I'll recommend this be expunged from your record when I put your name forward for a commendation.
-Now tell us about this airship."
+"Excellent work, Airman!"
+Everett told him.
+"There may be a reprimand for smuggling undeclared personal articles aboard ship," he gestured toward the glider, "but I'll recommend this be expunged from your record when I put your name forward for a commendation.
+Now tell us what you saw."

-The youth stood for a moment, considering the best way to present his report.
+The youth thought for a moment, considering the best way to present his report.
 At last he picked up a stick and began to scratch a map in the dirt.

-"The island looks like this -- a diamond on its side, with a ridge running east-west down the middle.
-I reached the ridge at 3500', a bit above the top, around here.
-This gave me a good view of the north coast.
-Most of it looks to be covered with mangrove swamps, but across from our position, there's a small bay with a village on the east shore.
-The land around it's been cleared for crops, and there's a wharf here, where someone's tied up a steamer.
+"The island looks like this," he said, "a diamond on its side, with a line of mountains running east-west along the long axis.
+I approached from the south near the middle of the island.
+When I reached them I was at 3500', about 500' above the tallest peaks.
+From there I had a good view of the north coast.
+Most of it looks to be covered with mangrove swamps, but across the island from our position, around here, there's a small bay with a village on its eastern shore.
+The surrounding land has been cleared for crops, and there's a wharf, here, where a small steamer is lying.
 This looked like a tramp, and could've been any nationality.
-On the far side of the village, they've put up a very crook mooring mast.
-It's all lashed together from wood, like those towers the native men jump from."
+On the far side of the village, someone's put up a very crook mooring mast, lashed together from wood like those towers the native men jump from."

 "Jump from?" asked Iverson.
 "Are they mad?"

 The lieutenant shook his head.
-"They might as well tie elastic to their waists and jump off a bridge!
+"They might as well tie elastic cord to their waists and hurl themselves from a bridge!
 I'm sure civilized folk will never indulge in such a practice now or at any time in the future."

 "I take it that's where the airship was moored," said Everett.

-The youth sketched out a streamlined shape, with fins set somewhat forward of an elegant tapering stern.
-The control car was a streamlined blister below the hull toward the bow, and three engine cars, each with a single tractor propeller hung from the sides and astern.
+The youth sketched out a graceful streamlined shape, with fins set some distance forward of an elegantly tapered stern.
+The control car was a faired blister below the hull toward the bow, and three engine cars, each with a single pusher propeller, hung from the sides and centerline toward the stern.

 "That resembles a Junior Vickers class," observed Everett.